-The fish and macroinvertebrate communities in Big Creek indicated some impairment, and may be the result of these above mentioned point source discharges, as the WWH criteria for the IBI, MIwb and ICI were not met.
+The fish community at RM 0.15 in 2014 had an IBI score of 28 and a MIwb score of 8.6, failing to meet the IBI WWH biocriterion, however, meeting the MIwb biocriterion.
+An ICI score of 30 was in non-significant departure and met the WWH criterion.
+An additional impairment may be the torrential current velocity during wetweather events and heavy erosion along the stream banks.
+Year after year, it is prevalent that a HD samplers may be lost or buried due to high stream current velocities within the stream.
 The majority of the population of fish consisted of highly pollution-tolerant fish, such as white suckers, yellow bullheads and green sunfish.
 A good proportion of the macroinvertebrate community was comprised of Oligochaeta, a classification of organisms listed in the ICI metrics as extremely pollution tolerant.
 The water quality, fish and macroinvertebrate communities are expected to improve in Big Creek over time, if CSO overflows are reduced and or eliminated and illicit outfall discharge are remediated.

-Table 12.
-2013 Big Creek Survey Results River Mile Aquatic Life Use Attainment Status IBI Score (Narrative Rating) MIwb Score (Narrative Rating) ICI Score (Narrative Rating) QHEI Score (Narrative Rating) Water Quality Exceedences 0.15 Non- Attainment 32 (Fair) 5.4 ( Poor ) 24 (Fair) 73.50 (Good) E. coli WWH Biocriteria attainment IBI score of 38 ; ICI Score of 34 Non-signif icant departure: &lt; 4 IBI units: &lt; 0.
-5 MIwb units
+Table 11.
+2014 Big Creek Survey Results River Mile Aquatic Life Use Attainment Status IBI Score (Narrative Rating) MIwb Score (Narrative Rating) ICI Score (Narrative Rating) QHEI Score (Narrative Rating) Water Quality Exceedences 0.15 Partial Attainment 28 (Fair) 8.6 (Marginally Good) 30 (Marginally Good) 73.50 (Good) E. coli, copper 1.00 Non- Attainment 26 (Fair) 6.1 (Fair) 28 (Fair) 65.75 (Good) E. coli, copper

+WWH Biocriteria attainment IBI score of 38; ICI Score of 34 Non-significant departure: < 4 IBI units: < 0.5 MIwb units